Canop/bacon/website/docs/config.md

 The default job is the one which is launched when you don't specify one in argument to the bacon command (ie `bacon test`).
 It's also the one you can run with the `job:default` action.

+## export locations

+If you use neovim, you probably want to use the [nvim-bacon](https://github.com/Canop/nvim-bacon) plugin.

+This plugin needs bacon to be launched with the `-e` argument which makes it keep a `.bacon-locations` file up to date (you'll probably want to put the `.bacon-locations` in your global .gitignore).

+If you write `export_locations = true` in the prefs.toml file, you can omit passing `-e` to every bacon command.

 # Actions